Type of qualification

 - confirmation that your creative writing portfolio is your own personal work.

-If you have a bachelor’s with honours degree or postgraduate diploma in arts in Creative Writing, Expressive Arts or English as outlined above, you may apply for credit towards Part One of the qualification in accordance with the limits specified in the Recognition of Prior Learning regulations.
+If you have a bachelor’s with honours degree or postgraduate diploma in arts in Creative Writing, Expressive Arts or English from Massey University as outlined above, you may apply for credit towards Part One of the qualification.

 Application closing date

-Applications for this programme close on 31 October 2021 for all students.
+Applications close on 31 October for study commencing the following year.

 English language requirements